finbourne/lusid-sdk-csharp/sdk/docs/PropertyDefinitionsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PropertyDefinitionsApi();
-            var domain = domain_example;  // string | The Property Domain of the property being updated var scope = scope_example;  // string | The scope of the property to be updated var code = code_example;  // string | The code of the property to be updated var definition = new UpdatePropertyDefinitionRequest(); // UpdatePropertyDefinitionRequest | The updated definition of the property (optional)
+            var domain = domain_example;  // string | The domain of the property being updated. var scope = scope_example;  // string | The scope of the property being updated. var code = code_example;  // string | The code of the property being updated.
+Together with the domain and scope this uniquely              identifies the property. var definition = new UpdatePropertyDefinitionRequest(); // UpdatePropertyDefinitionRequest | The updated definition of the property. (optional)

             try
             {
-                // Update the definition of the specified existing property PropertyDefinition result = apiInstance.UpdatePropertyDefinition(domain, scope, code, definition);
+                // Update property definition
+                PropertyDefinition result = apiInstance.UpdatePropertyDefinition(domain, scope, code, definition);
                 Debug.WriteLine(result);
             }